A closer look at the most debated and controversial moments involving Lee Zeldin.

 On July 1, 2021, Lee Zeldin voted against the bipartisan Infrastructure Investment and Jobs Act.

-On November 5, 2021, Lee Zeldin voted against the Senate amendment to the bipartisan Infrastructure Investment and Jobs Act.
+On November 5, 2021, Lee Zeldin voted against the Senate amendment to the Infrastructure Investment and Jobs Act.

 In February 2025, Lee Zeldin, working with the FBI, charged nonprofit and state government agencies that had legally received funding from the Greenhouse Gas Reduction Fund with conspiracy to defraud the United States.
+Citibank froze the accounts of organizations including Habitat for Humanity, United Way, and the New York State Department of Taxation and Finance without notice.

 Donald John Trump is an American politician media personality and...